My Story

 My career started at Infosys, where I got into enterprise technology and joined the Robo Gear Club on the side (old habits).
 From there, I moved to Deloitte — where I worked on integration architecture and consulting, building the invisible plumbing that connects healthcare systems, US government platforms, and large enterprise applications.
 I picked up certifications along the way — MuleSoft, Azure, IBM, Salesforce — not for the badges, but because I genuinely wanted to understand how these ecosystems work at their core.

-Today I'm a Customer Success Manager for MuleSoft at Salesforce, working with healthcare and life sciences customers across the US and Canada.
-I've also been taking courses from Stanford in NLP and Deep Learning — because I believe the next wave of enterprise technology is AI, and I want to be building it, not just reading about it.
+Today I'm a Forward Deployed Engineer at Salesforce, building AI with enterprise customers.
+I also completed Stanford's courses in NLP and Deep Learning, because I believe the next wave of enterprise technology is AI, and I want to be building it, not just reading about it.

-That's why I'm building 10+ AI-powered products on my own time — an Ayurvedic health app, tax automation for accountants, a platform for ambitious moms, a privacy-first form filler, kids' learning apps, and more.
+That's why I'm building 10+ AI-powered products on my own time — an Ayurvedic health app, tax automation for accountants, AlphaMa, an AI for the mental load of motherhood, a privacy-first form filler, kids' learning apps, and more.
 I ship fast, think in systems, and believe AI should solve real problems for real people — not just impress at demos.

 Oh, and I'm doing all of this as a mom of two — a 3-year-old and a 3-month-old.
 My maternity leave turned into the most productive building season of my life.
 I also write about what it's like to navigate career, motherhood, and AI all at once — because I think more people should talk about it honestly.
 No filters.
 No “I have it all figured out.”
 Just a woman building things that matter, one nap time at a time.